patfiaux/RELICS/README.md

 # relics.parameters$crisprEffectRange <- 200
 ```

-8. Give the loacation of the output directory by setting the `out_dir` flag.
+8. Give the location of the output directory by setting the `out_dir` flag.
 Either reference to full path or the path from the current working directory.
 In this example we will do the latter and assume you are in the `RELICS_tutorial` folder.
 We recommend you create a new file in which the results are saved.
 Nore, RELICS will NOT create non-existent files for you.
 In this example, first create the `CD69_tutorial_output` folder, then set the flag:
 ```r
 relics.parameters$out_dir <- 'CD69_tutorial_output/'
 ```